Rick Middleton: Playing career

-His best season was the 1981–82 season, during which Middleton scored a career high 51 goals, won the Lady Byng Trophy for excellence and sportsmanship, and was named to the NHL's Second All-Star Team.
-The following season, Middleton led the Bruins to the league's best regular season record, and set unbroken records that year for the most points scored in the playoffs by a player not advancing to the finals (33) and for a single playoff series (19, in the quarterfinals against Buffalo).
-His 105 points in the 1983–84 season tied Ken Hodge's team record for most points scored in a season by a right winger, and remains unbroken.
+His best season was the 1981–82 season, during which Middleton scored a career high 51 goals, won the Lady Byng Trophy for excellence and sportsmanship, finished seventh among the league in scoring, placed first among all NHL players in shooting percentage with an 25.2% and was named to the NHL's Second All-Star Team.
+The following season, Middleton scored 96 points, led the Bruins to the league's best regular season record, and set unbroken records that year for the most points scored in the playoffs by a player not advancing to the finals (33) and for a single playoff series (19, in the quarterfinals against Buffalo).
+His best statistical season came during the 1983–84 season when he scored 105 points (47 goals 58 assists) in which he tied Ken Hodge's team record for most points scored in a season by a right winger, and remains unbroken. the following year Middletons number would start to decline however he still managed to have a 76 point season.
+But when 1985 came around Middleton struggled to stay healthy as injuries started to sideline him only appeared in 49 games that season.
+In the 1986 season, Middleton was struck by a puck on the temple in practice, and missed the remainder of the season and playoffs with a concussion.
+Although he wore a helmet thereafter and recovered enough to appear in 76 games the following season, scoring 31 goals and 68 points the following season.
+However the next season would be his last in the NHL in 1987-1988 due to the lingering injury.
+Middleton would officially retire from the NHL in 1988.